Jamil Akhtar: International career

-Akhtar first represented Pakistan in the 1952 Asian Quadrangular Football Tournament in Ceylon.
-He also played for Pakistan at the 1953 Asian Quadrangular Football Tournament.
+In 1952, Akhtar represented Pakistan in the 1952 Asian Quadrangular Football Tournament in Ceylon, making his debut in the last match of the tournament against India.
+The following year, he was a part of the team for the 1953 Asian Quadrangular Football Tournament, appearing in all three matches, where he scored once against Burma and twice against Ceylon.
+He also appeared in a 1–0 win against India, after the conclusion of the tournament.

-He also represented Pakistan at the 1954 Asian Games in the Philippines.
 In a preparation match, he scored against a Singapore combined Colony XI in a 4–1 victory on 24 April 1954.
-He scored a brace in a 6–2 win against Singapore in a group match, where Masood Fakhri had notably scored a hat-trick, and Moideen Kutty also scored a goal.
+In the next match against the Singapore national team, held the following day, Jamil found the net once again, the match would end in a 2–2 draw.
+At the 1954 Asian Games, he scored a brace in a 6–2 win against Singapore in a group match, where Masood Fakhri had notably scored a hat-trick, and Moideen Kutty also scored a goal, and also appeared in the 1–2 loss against Burma.

-Akhtar subsequently became the fifth captain in the history of the Pakistan national football team at the 1954 Asian Quadrangular Football Tournament, scoring a goal against Ceylon in a 2–1 victory.
+Akhtar subsequently became the fifth captain in the history of the Pakistan national football team at the 1954 Asian Quadrangular Football Tournament, being a starter in all three matches played, scoring a goal against Ceylon in a 2–1 victory.

-He also scored in a 4–2 victory against Burma at the next 1955 Asian Quadrangular Football Tournament.
+At the next 1955 Asian Quadrangular Football Tournament, he featured in all three matches, and scored in a 4–2 victory against Burma.
 At the exhibition matches at the beginning of the tournament, he scored a hat trick against an East Pakistan XI on 14 December in a 3–1 victory.